python/mypy/docs/source/more_types.rst

 Advanced uses of self-types
 ***************************

-Normally, mypy doesn't require annotation for first argument of instance and class methods.
+Normally, mypy doesn't require annotations for the first arguments of instance and class methods.
 However, they may be needed to have more precise static typing for certain programming patterns.